 10. Is Ondansetron A Steroid?

 No, it is not a steroid drug but is used as an antiemetic (anti-nausea).
 It belongs to a class of medications called 5-HT3 receptor blockers.
-Also, the medicine does not interact with steroids (like prednisone) when taken together.
-Regardless, always consult your healthcare provider while taking Ondansetron with other medications, including steroids.
+Always consult your healthcare provider while taking Ondansetron with other medications, including steroids.